Demographic Factors

 Minority homeownership plays a vital role in the housing market, reflecting the diversity within communities.
 However, disparities exist in homeownership rates among minority groups, impacting their access to affordable housing options and wealth accumulation.

-See also Crime Rates and Housing Affordability
+See also Impact of Population Density on Housing Affordability

 Historically, minority groups, including African Americans, Hispanics, and Asian Americans, have faced systemic barriers in accessing affordable housing loans and home buying opportunities.
 This has led to lower homeownership rates compared to the non-minority population, affecting their long-term financial stability and wealth building prospects.